 Students will also receive instruction in the critical analysis of sources, as the issue of data validation before it is manipulated is essential.
 The schedule will include two two-hour workshops each day, Monday-Thursday, with a one-hour fieldwork session at the end of each day, either mastering media editing or shooting video on campus.
 On the first Friday, the group will go to an off-campus location to do a video shoot.
 On the last Thursday, the group will finalize projects they have produced during the two-week session.
 Participation in the Multimedia Boot Camp will accelerate the college-bound students' acquisition of the skills requisite to be successful in following new directions in knowledge creation and presentation.

-High school juniors will be accepted to the Multimedia Boot Camps based on nomination and recommendation of a teacher or school administrator.
+High school juniors (about to be seniors) from Washoe County and Douglas County will be accepted to the Multimedia Boot Camp based on nomination and recommendation of a teacher or school administrator.
 We seek students with the greatest potential and interest in the field.
 An ability to be admitted to University of Nevada, Reno is required.
-Additional information about the Multimedia Boot Camp and the Smallwood Foundation Scholarship is enclosed.
-Nomination letters must be received by March 29, 2013.

 Nomination letters should address the following criteria:

 1. High interest and potential to succeed in multimedia technology field

 2. Completion of third year of high school

 3. Sample of work in relevant areas including video, interactive media such as Flash, animation or others forms of digital media graphics, web design, etc.

 Application Packet should include: